Authenticity Is the Only Luxury Left

 There’s a photo of Jane Birkin I keep coming back to.

-She’s in a white t-shirt, worn jeans, basket in hand.
-Hair undone, posture loose, gaze somewhere just outside the frame.
-The photo itself isn’t perfect — the light’s a little flat, the background forgettable — but none of that matters.
-She looks like she walked into the scene without meaning to, and stayed there like a question.
+She’s wearing a white t-shirt, worn jeans, a basket in her hand.
+Her hair is undone, her posture loose, her gaze drifting just outside the frame.
+The photo itself isn’t perfect.
+The light is flat, the background forgettable.
+But none of that matters.

 It’s not “hot” in the Instagram sense.
 But it’s completely arresting.